 One of the blogs I follow is Good Letters, run by Image journal and authored by a diverse, gifted team of spiritual writers.
-Updated each weekday, it features short personal essays that make fresh connections between the world of faith and the world of daily life.
+Updated each weekday, it features short personal essays that make fresh connections between faith and daily life.
 Here are a few posts from the past month that I particularly enjoyed.

 “Beginner Ballet” by Melissa Florer-Bixler: Like the author, I too took a beginner’s ballet class at a late age (mid-twenties), and her words capture my felt experience so well: